Frequently Asked Questions

 When does the Department decide?

-Offer letters for the History/Theory programs are generally sent out in mid-March.
-Offer letters for Composition and the Performance programs are sent out in mid-February.
+Offer letters for the Performance programs are generally sent out in late March.
+Offer letters for Composition and the History/Theory programs are sent out in mid-February.

 What if it’s April, and I haven’t received my letter yet?

 If you have not heard anything by April, please send us an email with your full name, and the area you applied for.

 Results are only given in writing.
 Please do not call for your result.

 If your application is incomplete, the University will not admit you.
 It is crucial that all elements are included in the application.
 SOME items may be received late, but the earlier you submit your materials, the better.
 If your application is substantially incomplete, you will not be admitted.

 NOTE to MM/DMA students: Do not wait for “audition results” before sending in supplemental materials.
 You will go to your audition, and the performance faculty makes their recommendations for admission.
 After this is done, the faculty reviews the files for academic admissibility – to determine if you meet the academic requirements for admission to the program.
 It is only after both of these processes are concluded that you would get any information regarding the results of your audition.

 What if I’m a composer and want my originals back?